Moogsoft Introduces Probable Root Cause [Alpha]

 Root Cause Estimate

-Each Situation will indicate a ‘Max Root Cause,’ which indicates the probability that the Situation contains a causal Alert.
+Each Situation will indicate a ‘Max Root Cause,’ which will indicate the probability that the Situation contains a causal Alert.
 A value of 3%, for example, means that no Alert has more than 3% probability of being the Root Cause.
 A value of 98% means that at least one Alert has a 98% probability of being the Root Cause.

 Max Root Cause for Situations